Features Pricing Docs Blog Try Demo Log In Sign Up

 0 * * * * cd /var/www/app && php artisan screenshots:clean

-Once per hour is plenty.
-If you end up with millions of records, add chunk() and cap the number of deletions per run so you don't hammer the database.
+Once per hour is plenty for most projects.
+If you end up with millions of records, add chunk() processing and cap the number of deletions per run so you don't hammer the database during peak hours.

-If you're not on Laravel, here's a minimal cache implementation in Node.js using the filesystem:
+If you're not on Laravel, here's a minimal cache implementation in Node.js using the filesystem.
+The principle is identical — hash the URL and parameters, check the file modification time, skip the API call if the file is still fresh:

 import fs from 'fs/promises';